 - Training on banked surfaces

 Most of us treat IT band syndrome like any other injury.
 Take a few days off, pop some ibuprofen, strap your shoes on and try again.
-But as soon as you start, your knee still hurts.
+But as soon as you get back in the box, your knee still hurts and your hip mobility has only gotten worse.

 IT band injury isn’t like other minor injuries.
 If you want to get back to running or your normal programming, you need to be proactive with aggressive injury treatment.
 Confront the underlying issues such as tightness and weakness in the muscles attached to the IT band.
 This will help correct for any imbalances, which can cause further detriment to your IT band.

 If your IT band hurts, then listen to your body and stop.
 Running exacerbates IT band syndrome and the associated acute pain.
-Take a few days off and proceed with the following treatment continuum.
+Take a few days off, take an ice bath, get a massage, and proceed with the following treatment continuum.

 Furthermore, mobility can be restricted by scar tissue, as new layers of fascia are created due to IT band injury and inflammation.
 If this tissue is not properly treated, mobilized and aligned, it can create future injuries and prolonged recovery.
 Need a foam roller but don't know where to start?
 Check out BarBends review of the best foam rollers.